orbeon/orbeon-forms-doc/form-runner/access-control/users.md

     </security-role>
     ```

+### OIDC with WildFly

+[\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md)

+WildFly provides native support for OpenID Connect (OIDC) using the `<auth-method>OIDC</auth-method>` authentication method.
+However, with this setup, WildFly does not automatically provide the current user's roles to Orbeon Forms through the standard `isUserInRole(String role)` method of `HttpServletRequest`.

+Instead, WildFly exposes a proprietary `OidcSecurityContext` as a servlet request attribute.
+This object contains an OIDC token, which includes an OIDC roles claim.
+If Orbeon Forms detects the WildFly-provided `OidcSecurityContext`, it extracts the token and claim to determine the user's roles, which are then used for further processing.

-[\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md) When using Orbeon Forms with WildFly's native Open ID Connect (OIDC) support, i.e. with an `<auth-method>OIDC</auth-method>` authentication method, Orbeon Forms will automatically try and extract the `roles` claim from the OIDC tokens, and use it to determine the user's roles.
-WildFly's OIDC implementation currently doesn't perform this step.
-Please note that OIDC providers such as [Microsoft Entra ID](/installation/azure.md) can be configured to include the users' groups as roles in the OIDC tokens, which can be useful in this context.
+OIDC providers such as [Microsoft Entra ID](/installation/azure.md) can be configured to include the users' groups as roles in the OIDC tokens, which can be useful in this context.

 ## Header-driven method